 Synopsis: In a frontier town in the Spanish Pyrenees, Juan Ricardo (Ramon Novarro), a Spanish soldier, seduces Guerita (Barbara La Marr) to locate the hidden plunder of her much-older husband, Pedro (William V. Mong), head of a smuggling ring, thereby earning his sergeant’s stripes.
 Wise to the Spanish Army’s scheme, Pedro instructs Guerita to use her feminine wiles to outsmart Juan.
 But Guerita, trapped in a loveless, childless marriage to an impotent husband, and Juan fall in love.
 Guerita begs Juan to run away with her, precipitating the film’s climax.
 Juan’s commandant (Robert Edeson) discovers Juan’s love for Guerita, charges him with treason, and orders his arrest.
 Pedro, unwilling to lose Guerita to another man, stabs her and, as she dies, falls dead over her from heart disease.
 The film closes with Juan averting court-martialing through the pleas of the commandant’s daughter (Edith Roberts), who proclaims him a gallant man for refusing to betray a woman.

 The Shooting of Dan McGrew (Sawyer-Lubin Productions) Distributed by: Metro Pictures Corporation.
 Length: 7 reels, 6,318 feet.
 Premiere Date: March 31, 1924.
 Supervised by: Arthur Sawyer.
 Director: Clarence Badger.
 Writers: Robert William Service (story [The Spell of the Yukon and Other Verses, 1907]), Winifred Dunn (scenario), and Barbara La Marr (scenario; uncredited).
 Cinematography: Rudolph Bergquist.
 Cast: Barbara La Marr, Lew Cody, Mae Busch, Percy Marmont, Max Ascher, Fred Warren, George Siegmann, Nelson McDowell, Bert Sprotte, Ina Anson, Philippe De Lacy, Harry Lorraine, Eagle Eye, Milla Davenport, and William Eugene.
-A surviving print of this film is on file at Gosfilmofond (Moscow, Russia).
+Surviving prints of this film are on file at Gosfilmofond (Moscow, Russia) and the Warner Archive (Burbank, California).

 Synopsis: Lou (Barbara La Marr), a dancer and the main attraction of a musical company on tour in South America, begs her husband, Jim (Percy Marmont), the company’s pianist, for better living conditions in which to raise their son, Little Jim (Philippe De Lacy).
 Jim dismisses her pleas and Lou, determined to provide for her family herself, falls victim to gambler Dan McGrew (Lew Cody), who promises her stardom in New York.
 A hit on Broadway, Lou sends her earnings to Jim and Little Jim until Jim arrives in New York.
 Dan, desiring Lou for himself, fools her into believing that Little Jim is dead and that Jim plans to kill her for leaving.
 Lou flees with Dan to Alaska, working for years in a saloon as his gambling decoy.
 Jim, certain of Lou’s constancy and by now a gold miner, eventually finds her and, narrowly escaping with his life, kills Dan in a shootout.
 Lou rejoins her husband and son.